canro91/canro91.github.io/_posts/2019-12-17-BetterCodeReviews.md

 ## For the reviewer

-Before you start any review, make sure to understand the requirements and look at the tests, they should be like documentation.
+Before you start any review, make sure to understand the requirements.
+Start by looking at the tests, they should be like documentation.
 It's a good idea to look at the diff twice: one for the general picture and another for the details.

 * Be humble: We all have something to learn.
 * Take out the person when giving feedback.
 Remember you are reviewing the code, not the author.